-Using UNICODE in maintained AIMMS applications
+Using UNICODE in Maintained AIMMS Applications

 AIMMS 4 uses UTF8 as default character set, where all UNICODE characters are allowed.
 Some older AIMMS applications were developed based on ASCII, and can be upgraded to use UTF8, thus empowering users with texts using the UNICODE character set.

-This brief How To article
+This brief article:

 1. outlines encoding terminology